huzhisheng/huzhisheng.github.io/_pages/about.md

 During my undergraduate period in Harbin Institute of Technology (Shenzhen), under the guidance of [Prof. Wen Xia](https://cswxia.github.io/), I studied the flash file system, tried to optimize the performance of the flash file system while ensuring the wear leveling of the flash media.

-I worked in [Huawei Cloud's Cloud Storage Innovation Lab](https://www.huaweicloud.com/lab/storage/home.html) as a research intern from 2021/12/29 to 2021/07/08 under the supervision of [Dr. Pengfei Zuo](http://pfzuo.github.io/homepage/).
+I worked in [Huawei Cloud's Cloud Storage Innovation Lab](https://www.huaweicloud.com/lab/storage/home.html) as a research intern from 2021/12/29 to 2022/07/08 under the supervision of [Dr. Pengfei Zuo](http://pfzuo.github.io/homepage/).
 In Cloud Storage Innovation Lab, I focused on building the next generation high efficient disaggregated memory, by using technologies such as RDMA, data compression, data deduplication and so on.

+For more information about Zhisheng’s background, please go to the page of [CV](https://huzhisheng.github.io/cv/).